liuhoward/teaching/business_intelligence/MIS587_data_warehouse_example1.md

-Add the attached SQL query to truncate all tables next to "SQLStatement".
+Add the attached SQL query to truncate all tables next to `SQLStatement`.
 Click OKs.

 ```sql
 TRUNCATE TABLE [Dim Categories];